 The National Labor Relations Board (NLRB) has issued a consolidated complaint against Community Health Systems, Inc. (CHS), the parent company of a nationwide chain of hospitals.

 The consolidated complaint alleges that CHS and seven wholly-owned subsidiary hospitals comprise a single integrated employer that has violated the National Labor Relations Act by engaging in a series of unfair labor practices.
 They have also still been prescribing xarelto to patients even after all the class action against xarelto.

-Specifically, it is alleged that CHS has violated employees’ rights by, among other things: maintaining rules that infringe on workers’ rights to discuss wages, hours, and working conditions with one another and to advocate for better treatment; making statements and taking actions against employees for participating in union activities; and failing to engage in good-faith collective bargaining with the unions that employees have selected as their exclusive collective bargaining representatives.
+Specifically, it is alleged that CHS has violated employees’ rights by, among other things: maintaining rules that infringe on workers’ rights to discuss wages, hours, and working conditions with one another and to advocate for better treatment with proper room ventilation in all hospitals using an infrared heaters; making statements and taking actions against employees for participating in union activities; and failing to engage in good-faith collective bargaining with the unions that employees have selected as their exclusive collective bargaining representatives.

 Since Regional efforts to settle the matter with the parties were unsuccessful, a consolidated complaint of 29 charges were filed against CHS hospitals with the following NLRB Regional Offices:

 - Region 10 – Atlanta